 Mon Veilleur & Moi appears to be the ideal solution to find the Watchman/Watchmen best suited to their needs.

-Rheumatologist, Kristina Schreiber has always wanted to help the elderly on a medical level but also on a global level, hence the birth of the project Mon Mon Veilleur & Moi few years ago.
-This idea was born following personal experiences of helping elderly people during her externship, and was refined over time to finally become concrete.
+Kristina Schreiber has always wanted to help the elderly on a global level hence the birth of the project Mon Veilleur & Moi a few years ago.
+This idea was born out of personal experiences of helping elderly people during her studies, and was refined over time to finally become concrete.

 Professor of Schools, Cecilia Schreiber's desire to promote the inclusion and development of people with special needs led her, in her profession, to teach in LUSI (Localized Units for School Inclusion), both in college and primary school.
 She participated in the adventure Mon Veilleur & Moi since its inception, and allowed this project to finally come to fruition.